discoloured teeth , chromogenic bacteria, black stains, kids teeth

 fluorisis stains, discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Certain areas have a little too much Fluoride in their drinking water, which is the main cause of fluorosis.
 Fluorosis mainly occurs even before the eruption of the permanent teeth.
-The water consumption which has excessive fluoride before the age of 6-7 years is responsible for fluorosis.
+Water consumption which has excessive fluoride before the age of 6-7 years is responsible for fluorosis.

 Another reason for fluorosis is too much intake of fluoridated toothpaste by the child.